elsemikk/Intro_to_Command_Line/Intro.md

 For example, let's subsample a list of genes by selecting only 10 random genes from a long list of genes.
 Perhaps we are running a computationally intensive analysis that can only handle 10 genes, or perhaps we need small samples of random data to build a null distribution to compare to some result (for example to calculate a p-value).
 We can shuffle our list with `sort -R` (sort randomly) and then take the first 10 lines.
 `sort -R genes.txt | head -n 10`
-(Note: a nice alternative for shuffling lines is the command `shuf`, which comes with most versions of bash)
+(Note: a nice alternative for shuffling lines is the command `shuf`, which comes with many versions of bash, though not on Macs)

 For many cases of subsampling, we need multiple iterations (eg, checking for consistency between replicates or building up a null distribution).
 We can use a `for` loop with brace expansion to quickly and easily generate as many replicates as we would like.